Cluster categories and rational curves

 \begin{proof} Let $\cA$ and $\cB$ be two pretriangulated dg categories.
 We call a triangle functor $F: H^0(\cA) \to H^0(\cB)$ algebraic if there is a dg $\cA$-$\cB$-bimodule $X$ such that we have a square of triangle functors, commutative up to isomorphism

 where the vertical arrows are induced by the Yoneda functors.
-We have to show that the triangle equivalence $\cC_\Ga \iso \D_{sg}(R)$ is algebraic.
-We use the notations of subsection \ref{ss:NCCR} and put $N=N_1\oplus \ldots \oplus N_t$.
+We know from \cite{Toen07} that morphisms $\cA \to \cB$ in the homotopy category of dg categories are in bijection with isomorphism classes of right quasi-representable $\cA$-$\cB$-bimodules in the derived category of bimodules.
+Thus, it suffices to show that the triangle equivalence $\cC_\Ga \iso \D_{sg}(R)$ is algebraic.
+We use the notation of subsection \ref{ss:NCCR} and put $N=N_1\oplus \ldots \oplus N_t$.
 Let $\cF$ denote the thick triangulated subcategory of $\per(A)$ generated by the simples $S_1$, \ldots, $S_t$.
 Let us recall from Proposition~3 of \cite{Palu09} that we have a diagram of triangle functors, commutative up to isomorphism and whose rows and columns are exact sequences of triangulated categories